 PowerAgent Network automates smart contract execution for any protocol to use

-The PowerAgent Automation Network is open for use by any client protocol seeking to incorporate open-source, generalised, permissionless, autonomous, decentralised, configurable, cost-effective and secure automation into their on-chain products and services.
+The PowerAgent Automation Network is open for use by any client protocol seeking to incorporate open-source, generalized, permissionless, autonomous, decentralized, configurable, cost-effective and secure automation into their on-chain products and services.

 Open source codebase

 - Open to inspection by client protocols and their users at any time

 - Shared with increasing number of other client protocols, all participating in audits and testing

 - Open to being extended by all protocols using the network

 - Supports an expanding number of basic event-driven functionalities.

 - Reduces client protocols' need to code, audit and maintain.